 I also do quite a lot of admin stuff in rowing, including being Secretary of Thames Ditton Regatta, Chief Timekeeper for the Head of the River Fours, results recorder at Henley Women’s Regatta, and a Vice President of Thames Valley Skiff Club.

-All of which has led to me knowing an awful lot of former rowing internationals (luckily for me, none of their GB coxes still cox), which meant that compiling this story of rowing was really just a case of talking to my her friends (and their friends).
+All of which has led to me knowing an awful lot of former rowing internationals (luckily for me, none of their GB coxes still cox), which meant that compiling this story of rowing was really just a case of talking to my friends (and their friends).

 The laws of copyright apply to this website.
 The vast majority of photos used here are not my copyright but I have been given permission to use them by the copyright owner or the owner of a print of them where the copyright holder is not known.
 Please do not breach copyright law by downloading them or using them elsewhere.
-If you are the copyright holder of a photo which I have used without your permission because I have been unable to contact or trace you, please contact me.
+If you are the copyright holder of a photo which I have used without your permission because I have been unable to contact or trace you, I’m sorry and please contact me.